ECN401 Microeconomic Theory with Applications

 Examples of topics that are covered in the course (non-exhaustive list):

-• Behavioral economics; rationality and irrationality; social preferences and nudging
+- Behavioral economics; rationality and irrationality; Inattention and salience.

 The course will give students an understanding of how we can apply economic theory at a broad level.